|The Subwoofer DIY Page

 Let's switch off the semi-inductance model for a moment to compare the two responses in one image:

 In red is the response predicted by the basic T/S model - the response predicted by the semi-inductance model is in grey.
 The two responses start to deviate from each other as low at 55 Hz.
 There's also some minor deviation at very low frequencies, but that difference in performance between 55 Hz and 200 Hz is what is going to be most audible, and therefore what's going to make the most difference.
 Note: this particular driver was designed for car audio duty, and the response predicted by the semi-inductance model suggests that it might be a good fit for that purpose.
-The predicted frequency response does suggest though that a low-pass filter at a higher frequency can be used, particularly when you take a car's "cabin again" into effect.
+The predicted frequency response does suggest though that a low-pass filter at a higher frequency than the usual 80 Hz can be used, particularly when you take a car's "cabin again" into effect.

 There will only be minor differences in predicted performance between the basic t/s model and the semi-inductance model if the driver has a short coil and/or very low inductance.
 However that small difference can impact some of the decisions taken during the design process.
 Illustrated below for example is the predicted performance difference for my POC3 TH build when the semi-inductance model is used (grey).
 If I had known about this back when I designed the POC3 TH, I would have opted to use a larger mouth, to address the drooping performance in the passband (40 Hz - 120 Hz)